VirgileF/point-cloud-analysis-and-neural-udfs/README.md

 ## Neural UDFs evaluation

-In order to train Neural UDFs of surfaces from ShapeNet dataset, one must run the script ```compute_and_store_evaluation_metrics.py```.
-The only inline parameter that needs to be specified is the path to the Neural UDFs to be evaluated.
+In order to evaluate the precision of Neural UDFs from ShapeNet dataset, one must run the script ```compute_and_store_evaluation_metrics.py```.
+The only inline parameter that needs to be specified is the path to the folder containing the Neural UDFs to be evaluated.
 It corresponds to the parameter ```path_to_results``` specified during training.

 To follow the same example, one can run: